zmknox/zmknox.github.io/_posts/2017-08-31-apple-september-2017-event-bingo.md

 or red (to mark an incorrect item) to make it easier to play along while you watch the keynote.

 I also realize that many of these items are somewhat moot by the leaks from this weekend, but it's all for fun!

+_Note from the future: the bingo site this post refers to is no longer online.
+But you can still find my code for the generator on GitHub!_